fate2013/actor/README.md

     - Job flight is Job row or (uid, jobId)?
     - what if call back a Job but next wakeup turn the job status changed?
 *   merge Job and March for a given player due time same into 1 callback
+    - e,g. a HealTroop Job and attachee march arrives at the same time, which first run?
     - do we really need this?
     - maybe we dont care about this if we lock player correctly
 *   handles NULL column